Simondelali/videoplaform/README.md

 ## 🌟 Introduction

-Django Video Platform is a robust web application that allows users to upload, view, and manage video content.
-Built with Django, this platform provides a user-friendly interface for video sharing and consumption, along with powerful admin tools for content management.
+Stream Hive is a robust web application that allows users to get access to exclusive video contents.
+Built with Django, this platform provides a user-friendly interface for video sharing and navigation, along with a powerful admin tools for content management.

 ## ✨ Features